LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/02-configuration.md

 ## Key Security Settings

 - **User IDs** (`runAsUser`): You can specify the exact **User ID** that the container's processes should use by running the `runAsUser` option.
 This is a critical security step to ensure processes do not run with unnecessary privileges.
-- **Linux Capabilities**: Using th `capabilities` option, you can **add or remove specific system privileges**.
+- **Linux Capabilities**: Using the `capabilities` option, you can **add or remove specific system privileges**.
 As we previously discussed regarding Docker security, these allow for fine-grained control over what a container can do to the host kernel, such as modifying the system clock or network configuration.

 ## Analogy for Understanding